CyphrRiot/ArchRiot/README.md

 **🌈 Dynamic Color Theming:**

-- **Optional intelligent theming** - Enable in Control Panel to extract colors from your wallpaper using `matugen`
+- **Optional intelligent theming** - Enable in Control Panel to extract colors from your wallpaper
 - **Real-time waybar updates** - When enabled, workspace colors, CPU indicators, and accents change instantly to match your wallpaper
 - **Toggle control** - Enable/disable dynamic theming in the Control Panel or keep classic CypherRiot colors
 - **Smart fallback** - Always reverts to beautiful CypherRiot theme when disabled